This article is synchronized and updated to xLog by Mix Space

 You can move files in the two directories via the web interface.

-You can also mount using webdav, with the webdav address: https://nas.njucite.cn:5006
+You can also mount using WebDAV, WebDAV address: https://nas.njucite.cn:5006

 Use iperf3 to test connection speed: